Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 7, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-An AFC North showdown highlights the NFL Week 7 opener on 'Thursday Night Football' when the Pittsburgh Steelers travel to Cincinnati to face the Bengals.
+The NFL Week 7 schedule kicks off on 'Thursday Night Football' with an AFC North showdown between the visiting Pittsburgh Steelers and Cincinnati Bengals.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Pittsburgh enters the game at 4-1 and atop the AFC North standings, while Cincinnati is 2-4 and second in the division.
-The sports schedule on Tuesday also includes NLDS Game 2 play, with the Dodgers taking on the Brewers in Milwaukee at 8:08 p.m.
+The Steelers are atop the AFC North standings at 4-1, while Cincinnati is second in the division at 2-4.
+The sports schedule on Wednesday also includes ALDS Game 3, with the Blue Jays taking on the Mariners in Seattle at 8:08 p.m.
 ET.
 There are also 2025-26 college football, NHL season and NBA preseason games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.